 In addition to the straight on-seam side pockets, McCauley’s suit pants also have jetted rear pockets that close through buttons.
-McCauley wears a black leather belt – with a gold squared single-claw buckle – through the trousers’ belt loops.
+McCauley wears a black leather belt – with a gold squared single-prong buckle – through the trousers’ belt loops.

 When in the bank, McCauley wears a lightweight mesh tactical vest with eight black velcro loops for his carbine magazines.
 The outer trim of the vest is also black, including the short zipper over his abdomen.

 I’ve never seen a shooting vest that exactly resembles McCauley’s, but similar black mesh shooting vests are available from companies like Bob Allen and H2H.
 A very helpful follower named Justin F. emailed me a link to TGC’s replica of the “Heat Tactical Vest”, designed for airsoft shooters.
 TGC’s version is described as “a super light net-fabric vest with [Velcro] straps and elastic loops to accommodate up to eight M4 magazines” as well as one pistol magazine.

 McCauley’s tie, also worn only during the bank robbery, is black with a slanted gray shadow grid check.
 Ties like these are a dime a dozen: easy to match with a simple outfit like McCauley’s and very inconspicuous.